mixpanel/docs/pages/docs/pricing/startup-program.md

 Eligible startups receive their first year of Mixpanel free, valued up to \$50,000.
 Startups are able to purchase an annual Growth or Enterprise* plan as well as add-ons such as Group Analytics and Data Pipelines.
 The program allows startups to track up to 100M events per month, or 1.2B events per year.
 All the power of Mixpanel you need to launch, grow, and scale your product.

-Participants will be invited to join our exclusive Mixpanel for Startups Community in Slack where you’ll have access to curated content, workshops, resources, and opportunities to learn from other startups as well as the team at Mixpanel.
+Participants will be invited to join our exclusive Mixpanel for Startups Community in Slack where you'll have access to curated content, workshops, resources, and opportunities to learn from other startups as well as the team at Mixpanel.

 *Enterprise plans purchased through the Mixpanel for Startups program do not include a dedicated CSM or priority response times.